ulixee/hero/website/docs/Advanced/Emulators.md

 # Emulators

 > Emulators are plugins that help SecretAgent disguise itself as different browsers.
 Changing the user-agent header is barely the beginning.
-Emulators have full control over TCP fingerprinting, header order, audio codexes and thousands of other variables that allow undetectable emulation of any browser you desire.
+Emulators have full control over TCP fingerprinting, header order, HTML rendering, audio codecs and thousands of other variables that allow undetectable emulation of any browser you desire.

 This interface helps you load and retrieve emulator plugins.
 It in itself is not a plugin, however we have preloaded it with several plugins (see below).

 This class creates no instances.
 It is a static singleton containing three methods.

+NOTE: each emulator will download its own rendering engine as needed.
+To override installing, you can use environmental variables to use a pre-installed version - ie, for use in a docker.
+Variables follow the pattern `<Uppercase Short Id>_BIN` (all upper case, dashes as underscores).
+For example, Chrome 83 is: CHROME_83_BIN.

 ## Methods